sadiqueakhtar07/Demo/README.md

 # Demo
-This is demo for Git &amp; GitHub
+This is demo for Git &amp; GitHub class.